CincyGhost/RequestApp/README.md

 Request Ware Solutions

 .NET 6 Blazor Server WebApp for Request Ware Solutions.
-App allows account holders to request and upvote on software ideas or new features.
+App allows account holders to request and vote on software ideas or new features.
 Uses MongoDB and AzureAD B2C.